apache/airflow/docs/README.rst

 | on a page.                           | Local Editor     | generate a preview before creating the PR.      |
 +--------------------------------------+------------------+-------------------------------------------------+

-Finding source conetnt to edit
+Finding source content to edit
 ------------------------------

 Sphinx has _roles_ and _directives_, where Markdown docs frameworks often do not have similar functionality.
 This means that Airflow uses directives